Non-contentious probate: mandating online professional applications – Law Society response

 - the service levels will not decline

 - these changes will not lead to excessive changes to fees

 HMCTS must state what alternative options will be available should the system experience difficulties, such as technology issues or if a practitioner can show that the online system cannot cope with a particular aspect of the application.

 If there are any system failures or problems with specific parts of the application process, users will not be able to complete or submit applications.

-This will not only impact clients but also the user’s ability to complete their work efficiently.
+This will not only impact clients but also users' ability to complete their work efficiently.

-We believe there needs to be clarification as to how the Non-Contentious Probate Rules (NCPR) will interact with a fully online system and if an updated version of the NCPR will be produced in light of recent changes to the online system and as a result of the COVID-19 pandemic.
+- if an updated version of the NCPR will be produced in light of recent changes to the online system and as a result of the COVID-19 pandemic

 The consultation closed on 10 September 2020.

-We will be continuing to host the Probate User Group meetings with HMCTS and other legal professional bodies to keep the probate service under review.
-Our next meeting is scheduled to take place on 22 September 2020.
+We'll be continuing to host the Probate User Group meetings with HMCTS and other legal professional bodies to keep the probate service under review.